David Bronstein

-David Ionovich Bronstein (Дави́д Ио́нович Бронште́йн; February 19, 1924 – December 5, 2006) was a Soviet and Ukrainian chess player.
+David Ionovich Bronstein (Дави́д Ио́нович Бронште́йн; February 19, 1924 – December 5, 2006) was a Soviet and Russian chess player.
 Awarded the title of International Grandmaster by FIDE in 1950, he narrowly missed becoming World Chess Champion in 1951.
 Bronstein was one of the world's strongest players from the mid-1940s into the mid-1970s, and was described by his peers as a creative genius and master of tactics.
 He was also a renowned chess writer; his book Zurich International Chess Tournament 1953 is widely considered one of the greatest chess books ever written.

 Early life

 David Bronstein was born in Bila Tserkva, Ukrainian SSR, Soviet Union, to Jewish parents.
-Growing up in a poor family, he learned chess at age six from his grandfather.
-As a youth in Kyiv, he was trained by the renowned International Master Alexander Konstantinopolsky.
-He finished second in the Kyiv Championship when he was only 15, and achieved the Soviet Master title at age 16 for his second-place result in the 1940 Ukrainian SSR Chess Championship, behind Isaac Boleslavsky, with whom he became close friends both on and off the chessboard.
-He later went on to marry Boleslavsky's daughter, Tatiana, in 1984.
+Growing up in a poor family, he learned chess at the age of six from his grandfather.
+As a youth in Kiev, he was trained by the renowned International Master Alexander Konstantinopolsky.
+He finished second in the Kiev Championship when he was only 15, and achieved the Soviet Master title at the age of 16 for his second-place result in the 1940 Ukrainian SSR Chess Championship, behind Isaac Boleslavsky, with whom he became close friends both on and off the chessboard.
+His first wife was Olga Ignatieva, one of the strongest female chess players of the 1950s.
+He went on to marry Boleslavsky's daughter, Tatiana, in 1984.

-After completing high school in spring 1941, his plans to study mathematics at Kyiv University were interrupted by the spread of World War II throughout eastern Europe in the early 1940s.
+After completing high school in spring 1941, his plans to study mathematics at Kiev University were interrupted by the spread of World War II throughout eastern Europe in the early 1940s.
 He had begun play in the 1941 semifinal of the Soviet Championship, but this event was cancelled as war began.
 Shortly after the war's conclusion, he began attending Leningrad Polytechnical Institute where he studied for approximately one year.

-Judged unfit for military service, Bronstein spent the war performing various jobs; this included doing some reconstruction of war-damaged buildings and other clerical/labor type jobs.
-Also during the war, his father, Johonon, was unfairly imprisoned for several years in the Gulag and was detained without substantial evidence of committing any crimes, it was later revealed.
-The rumor that Bronstein was related to the former Soviet Communist leader Leon Trotsky (whose real family name was Bronstein), was treated as unconfirmed, but doubtful, by Bronstein in his book The Sorcerer's Apprentice (1995).
+Judged unfit for military service, Bronstein spent the war performing various jobs; this included doing some reconstruction of war-damaged buildings, and other jobs of a clerical or laboring nature.
+Also during the war, his father, Johonon, was unfairly imprisoned for several years in the Gulag system and was detained without substantial evidence of committing any crimes, it was later revealed.
+The rumor that Bronstein was related to the former Soviet leader Leon Trotsky (whose real family name was Bronstein) was treated as unconfirmed, yet doubtful, by Bronstein in his book The Sorcerer's Apprentice (1995).
 This belief could have explained the imprisonment of Bronstein's father.